 This backpacking expedition centers on the idea that living a balanced, satisfying, exciting life is not a matter of chance, but requires periodic examination and fine-tuning.
 More than just a scenic adventure (although it’s that, too!), this course is an opportunity to be in community while you stretch your comfort zone, enhance your leadership style, expand your self-awareness and confidence, and examine your personal goals.

-Learn technical outdoor skills, enjoy the thrills of adventure and engage in stimulating conversations.
-A team of Instructors focus lessons around teamwork, perseverance and personal development.
-Gain the satisfaction that comes from meeting an expedition goal, the growth that comes from learning to work effectively with new peers and the support that comes from sharing in challenging yet nurturing wilderness experiences.
-Whether you are transitioning within the work force or coping with the demands of an established career or preparing for a big life change, this expedition will stretch your comfort zone, enhance your leadership style, and expand your self-awareness and confidence.
+Learn technical outdoor skills, enjoy the thrills of trying something new, and engage in stimulating conversations and lessons in teamwork, perseverance, and personal development.
+Gain the satisfaction that comes from meeting an expedition goal, the growth that comes from learning to work effectively with new peers, and the support that comes from sharing in challenging yet nurturing experiences.

 For detailed information on course availability statuses and what they mean,

 Thank you for your interest in Outward Bound!

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!